HQSquantumsimulations/qoqo_qasm/README.md

 Qiskit interface for the qoqo quantum toolkit by [HQS Quantum Simulations](https://quantumsimulations.de).

 qoqo_qiskit provides an interface to Qiskit's package.
-Qiskit is under the Apache-2.0 license ( see https://github.com/Qiskit/qiskit/blob/master/LICENSE.txt ). qoqo_qiskit itself is too provided under the Apache-2.0 license.
+Qiskit is under the Apache-2.0 license ( see https://github.com/Qiskit/qiskit/blob/master/LICENSE.txt ). qoqo_qiskit itself is also provided under the Apache-2.0 license.

 ## General Notes